timfulmer/bigdatahowto/AUTH.md

 In this seventh installment we sort out exactly how authentication and authorization will work in our Big Data system.
 First a simple use case, followed by analysis, design and implementation.

-We're trying to keep authorization completely orthogonal to the message key scheme, while presenting a domain specific authorization model.
+We're trying to keep
+authorization completely orthogonal to the message key scheme, while presenting a domain specific authorization model.

+User registration and login work flows are stubbed out for this iteration.

 ##Auth Use Case